 3. Eat Heart-Healthy Foods

 Add plenty of heart-healthy foods to your diet to help naturally improve your cholesterol levels.
 Heart-healthy foods include olive oil, coconut oil, eggs, avocados, raw nuts and seeds.
+And that’s half the equation.
+The other half is fermented foods.

 4. Exercise Regularly